Bhek/Final-Year-Project/README.md

 Requirements for installing Android app:
 * OpenCV manager
- * will be prompted to install this on first running the app
+ * Will be prompted to install this on first running the app.
 * ~~Tesseract~~
+ * Not required yet.
 * ~~Leptonica~~
+ * Not required yet.

 ### Visual Studio